 The peeling paint could be of poor quality.
 Certain paints are more durable than others, and bond better with different materials.
 You should always make sure that a painter uses good quality paint before hiring.

 Reason Four: Trapped Moisture

-Unfortunately in some circumstances, there could be a flaw in the drywall work that allows moisture to come through your walls and cause your paint to peel.
-If this is the case, you would have to remove the paint from the affected area, let that area then dry out, and then proceed to properly seal the area with the correct primer and paint so that the issue doesn’t become a recurring one.
+There could be a flaw in the drywall that allows moisture to come through and causes your paint to peel.
+In this case, you would have to remove the paint from the affected area and let it dry out.
+You will need to seal the area with the correct primer before you repaint it so the issue doesn’t happen again.

 How to Fix Peeling Paint

-If you can’t tell yourself which of these might be the cause of your peeling paint, the best option is to have a interior painting contractor come into your home and assess the problem.
+If you can’t tell what’s causing the paint to peel, it’s best to talk to a professional.
+An interior painting contractor can come into your home and assess the problem.
 Most professionals provide free quotes anyways, so this is a simple and easy action to take if you’re not sure.

-Book a free estimate with Next Level Painting by calling us at 306-270-6701 or clicking the button below.
+Book a free estimate with Next Level Painting by calling us at 306-270-6701.
 We’ll be able to help you figure out exactly what’s making your paint peel.